lrswss/co2ampel/README.md

 The temperature offset between the onboard RH/T sensor and the BME280 is continously corrected automatically based on their standard deviation.
 Intial offset is set to 1.9 in `sensors.h` with `SCD30_TEMP_OFFSET`.

+## Disclaimer

+Even though this device consists of the same components as professional systems it does not have any certification.
+It's a home made product for educational purposes and thus cannot be used as medical device or serve as personal protective equipment in the sense of any legislation.

 ## Contributing